protonet/mobile/README.md

     bash -c "`wget -O - http://releases.protonet.info/bootstrap`"

-And you're done, use 83489kjdfj734732snfnfdsns98jsnld as your licence key.
+And you're done.
+Go to http://admin.protonet.info and create a license key.

 (If you want to bootstrap to a specific release the url should look like: http://releases.protonet.info/bootstrap/RELEASE_NUMBER_HERE)